-Staff monitored the effectiveness of care and treatment.
-They used the findings to make improvements and achieved good outcomes for patients.
-The service had been accredited by

-- There was an internal audit schedule for the organisation.
-Audits included infection control, mandatory training, health and safety, equipment and servicing, customer satisfaction, staff survey, risk assessment, document control, training and staff rota. - There were inter-staff scan audits so that a second qualified member of staff completed the same scan and compared results.
+- Staff monitored the effectiveness of care and treatment.
+They used the findings to make improvements and achieved good outcomes for patients. - There was an internal audit schedule for the organisation.
+Audits included infection control, mandatory training, health and safety, equipment and servicing, customer satisfaction, staff survey, risk assessment, document control, training and staff rota. - There were interstaff scan audits so that a second qualified member of staff completed the same scan and compared results.
 This was done every three months and staff had to complete a minimum of eight carotid, abdominal aortic aneurysm, arterial and venous audits.
-Completed audits were saved on the shared drive. - The service was looking at 10% of all its scans to be audited.
-Any significant differences in the scan audits were highlighted to the operational director and the clinical training officer so that staff could undergo additional training. - Audit results were fed back to staff at meetings and at the annual update meeting. - The service carried out clinical spot checks that checked correct patient identification, consent, adherence to protocols and infection control issues. - All staff were encouraged to ask for a second opinion if they were unsure about the results of any scan, we saw that staff, including senior staff asked each other about scan results.
+Completed audits were saved on the shared drive.

+- The service was looking at 10% of all its scans to be audited.
+Any significant differences in the scan audits were highlighted to the operational director and the clinical training officer so that staff could undergo additional training. - Audit results were fed back to staff at meetings and at the annual update meeting. - The service carried out clinical spot checks that checked correct patient identification, consent, adherence to protocols and infection control issues. - All staff were encouraged to ask for a second opinion if they were unsure about the results of any scan, we saw that staff, including senior staff asked each other about scan results. - The stroke service at the trust were number two out of 224 in Sentinel Stroke National Audit Programme.